mselimata/thesiswritingresources/README.md

 * [Thesis writing tips from Computational Linguistics and & Text Mining Lab](https://github.com/cltl/ThesisTips#acknowledgments)

 * [How to write a good PhD thesis and survive the viva, Stefan Ruger](http://people.kmi.open.ac.uk/stefan/thesis-writing.pdf)

 ### 10 Templates
-Some instituons are providing or demanding strict templates for thesis which also helps to styling and referencing.
+Some instituons have templates to ease the process of thesis writing.
+There might be also strict guidelines for accepted referencing formats.
+I find it useful to have such resources available.
 * [The template from METU](https://fbe.metu.edu.tr/en/thesis-writing-process)

 # Contributors

 Melvin Selim Atay (Mel)